daigo0927/DeepWorks/sonnet/README.md

 ## description

-- Sonnet is wrapper of tensorflow
+- Sonnet is wrapper of tensorflow developed by DeepMind.

 ## usage
 - train (set epochs:20, batchsize:128 as default)